truemagic-coder/solana-agent/README.md

 * Conversational memory per user shared by all AI Agents
 * Routing based on AI Agent specializations
 * Built-in Internet Search for all AI Agents
+* Organizational mission, values, goals, and guidance for all AI Agents
 * Robust AI Agent tool plugins based on standard python packages

 ## Installation